thatscotdatasci/thatscotdatasci.github.io/_wiki/power-bi/data-manipulations/reconcile-two-tables.md

 ## Unrelated Tables

-The following DAX experession will produce the desired column regardless of whether there is a relationship between the tables:
+The following DAX expression will produce the desired column regardless of whether there is a relationship between the tables:

 ```bash
 Catalogued = CALCULATE(COUNTROWS(Table2), FILTER(Table2, Table2[ID]=Table1[ID])) > 0